Guide to the Collection

 This series contains personal papers of other Fay and Mixter family members, as well as John Bryant and Daniel Nicolson Spooner.

 A. Fay family personal papers, 1807-1927

 This subseries contains personal (non-family) correspondence of members of the Fay and related families, primarily Sarah Smith (Bryant) Fay, but also Mary (Cleveland) Bryant, Sarah Bryant Fay, Elizabeth (Spooner) Fay, and Ellen Spooner.
 Included are letters from Mary Jackson, who had been wet nurse for the Fay children, and letters from Grace (Fletcher) Webster, Joseph Story, Francesca "Fanny" Alexander, and Dorothea Lynde Dix.
-Sarah (Bryant) Fay's record of household staff documents her dealings with servants, including Mary Jackson and the slave Scipio, with notations of start dates, pay and expenses, disputes and dismissals, etc. The subseries also contains letters related to Daniel Webster, receipts of Samuel Prescott Phillips Fay, reports on school exercises of Sarah Smith Bryant at the Boston Lyceum for the Education of Young Ladies, and a subscription book for the New England Refugees' Aid Society listing contributions by Fay, Spooner, and Bryant family members.
+Sarah (Bryant) Fay's record of household staff documents her dealings with servants, including Mary Jackson and the enslaved man Scipio, with notations of start dates, pay and expenses, disputes and dismissals, etc. The subseries also contains letters related to Daniel Webster, receipts of Samuel Prescott Phillips Fay, reports on school exercises of Sarah Smith Bryant at the Boston Lyceum for the Education of Young Ladies, and a subscription book for the New England Refugees' Aid Society listing contributions by Fay, Spooner, and Bryant family members.
 The New England Refugees' Aid Society was a charitable organization founded in 1865 "for the relief of the Unionists in the Border States who are suffering from the devastations of the war."